wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Please enter your desired fasta output destination fasta_out.fasta</pre>

 After generating our new fasta file, we must now create the databases against which we will be searching for our annotations.
 We will be using two sources for our databases: the Uniprot-Swissprot fasta, and the <a href="ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/">vertebrate_other</a> amino-acd fastas provided through NCBI's RefSeq release.
-The Uniprot-Swissprot database is already loaded onto the Xanadu server.
+The Uniprot-Swissprot database is already loaded onto the <a href="https://bioinformatics.uconn.edu/databases">Xanadu<a/> server.
 However, the "vertebrate_other" fastas are not, so we will be retrieving and compiling the RefSeq database ourselves.
 Looking at the link we see that there are four types of files for each index.
 Because our "fasta_out" file has protein sequences, we are only interested in the amino acid fastas, the 'faa.gz' files.
 We may use the '-A' argument of wget (along with other arguments I encourage you to look up) to select only the amino acid fastas.
 To do this we run:

 <pre style="color: silver; background: black;">wget -A faa.gz -m -p -E -k -K -np ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/</pre>